 Not a great skier?
 No problem.
 Try some of these alternative ways of bombing around Colorado’s snowscape: hop in a snowmobile, strap on some snowshoes, pedal around on a fat bike or take a sleigh ride.

-International Snow Sculpting Championships
+Watch the International Snow Sculpting Championships

-Every January, teams from around the world (from as far away as China, the UK and Ecuador) come to downtown Breckenridge to hand-carve 20-ton blocks of ice into impressive snow sculptures.
+Every January, teams from around the world (from as far away as China, the UK and Ecuador) come to downtown Breckenridge to hand-carve 20-tonne blocks of ice into impressive snow sculptures.
 Now, we’re not suggesting you make a special trip for this, but if you're in town at this time of year, it's definitely worth watching the sculptors at work.

 Sample the local wine